compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Survival analyses  Cancer classifications | Staging.md

      clinical use
    - ICD-10 is used globally, making it easier to exchange health information and statistics between countries
-   - ICD-10 is a comprehensive system used for classifying diseases and health conditions, not limited to cancer.
+   - ICD-10 is a  system used for classifying diseases and health conditions, not limited to cancer.